dandi/dandi-archive/doc/design/zarr-performance-redesign.md

     end
 ```

-The process is as follows. `dandi-cli` asks the server to create a new Zarr
+The process is as follows.

-archive, which is put into the `PENDING` state (steps 1 and 2).
-For each batch
+(Steps 1 and 2): `dandi-cli` asks the server to create a new Zarr archive, which is put into the `PENDING` state.

-of (maxiumum) 255 Zarr chunk files the client wants to upload, `dandi-cli` asks
-the server to create an `Upload`, supplying the list of file paths and
-associated etags, and receiving a list of signed upload URLs (steps 3 and 4).
+(Steps 3 and 4): For each batch of (maxiumum) 255 Zarr chunk files the client wants to upload, `dandi-cli` asks the server to create an `Upload`, supplying the list of file paths and associated etags, and receiving a list of signed upload URLs.

-`dandi-cli` uses these URLs to upload the files in that batch (step 5).
-Then,
+(Step 5): `dandi-cli` uses these URLs to upload the files in that batch.

-`dandi-cli` asks the server to finalize the batch, and the server does so,
-matching etags and verifiying that all files were uploaded (steps 6 and 7).
-*This step is very costly, due to the server's need to contact S3 to verify
+(Steps 6 and 7): Then, `dandi-cli` asks the server to finalize the batch, and the server does so, matching etags and verifiying that all files were uploaded. *This step is very costly, due to the server's need to contact S3 to verify these conditions.*

-these conditions.* When all batches are uploaded, `dandi-cli` signals the server
+(Step 8): When all batches are uploaded, `dandi-cli` signals the server to ingest the Zarr archive.

-to ingest the Zarr archive (step 8).
-The server kicks off an asynchronous task
-to compute the treewise Zarr checksum (step 9).
-Meanwhile, `dandi-cli` sits in a
+(Step 9): The server kicks off an asynchronous task to compute the treewise Zarr checksum.

-loop checking for the Zarr archive to reach a `COMPLETE` state (steps 10 and
+(Steps 10 and 11): Meanwhile, `dandi-cli` sits in a loop checking for the Zarr archive to reach a `COMPLETE` state.
-11).

 ### Performance Problem: Slow and Serial Upload Finalization